nextflow-io/nextflow/docs/developer/plugins.md

 Nextflow does not provide the ability to define custom process directives in a plugin.
 Instead, you can use the {ref}`process-ext` directive to provide custom process settings to your executor.
 Try to use specific names that are not likely to conflict with other plugins or existing pipelines.

-Here is an example of a custom executor that uses existing process directives as well as a custom setting through the `ext` directive:
+For example, a custom executor can use existing process directives as well as a custom setting through the `ext` directive:

 ```groovy
 class MyExecutor extends Executor {